Handaz/middle.messenger.praktikum.yandex/README.md

-# Yandex praktikum messanger project
+# Yandex praktikum messenger project

-This is a messanger project done by Ilya Zabolotny in terms of Yandex.Praktikum Middle Frontend Developer course.
+This is a messenger project done by Ilya Zabolotny in terms of Yandex.Praktikum Middle Frontend Developer course.

 Primarly inspired by [Telegram](https://web.telegram.org/) and its features.